 Chapel is central to life at Charterhouse and the addresses, which are part of the services, are an important element in the delivery of the Reach Out programme.
-All pupils attend Chapel three times a week.
 Carthusians are encouraged to reflect on the heritage of our Christian foundation, to grow spiritually, and to develop high moral standards.
-For all Fourth Form pupils at the School, theology forms part of the curriculum, and these lessons both explore other faiths and engage with philosophical issues, respect and tolerance for other faiths and beliefs.
+For all Fourth Form pupils at the School theology forms part of the curriculum, and these lessons both explore other faiths and engage with philosophical issues, respect and tolerance for other faiths and beliefs.